This blog post was originally posted on January 4, 2017 and was updated on December 4, 2019.

 In fact, there’s plenty of festive fun happening all month long!
-Spain’s gorgeous capital isn’t just one of the best places to celebrate the new year—it’s also a great place to welcome 2019 throughout the month.
+Spain’s gorgeous capital isn’t just one of the best places to celebrate the new year—it’s also a great place to spend the first month of 2020 as a whole.
 Here are our top picks for what to do in Madrid in January for a perfect start to your year.

 Watch the Three Kings parade

 Parade details: The parade route begins at Plaza de San Juan de la Cruz, runs along Paseo de la Castellana and ends at Plaza de Cibeles.
-The parade commences at 6:30 p.m. and arrives to Cibeles at approximately 9 p.m.
+The parade commences at 6:30 p.m. on January 5 and arrives to Cibeles at approximately 9 p.m.
 Admission is free.